Categories

 Young CUPOTY

-Young Close-up Photographer of the Year is open to photographers aged 17 or under on the closing date of the competition.
+Young Close-up Photographer of the Year is open to photographers aged 17 or under on 12th July 2026.
 There are no restrictions on subject matter for this category, so feel free to send us any close-up, macro, extreme-macro and micro images that might catch the judges eyes.